-Australia's Pentecostal PM rides miraculous wave back into office
+Australian PM heads to church, football after 'miracle' election win

 Morrison’s coalition defied expectations by holding onto a string of seats in the outer suburbs of Australia’s largest cities, as well as in the resources-rich states of Queensland and Western Australia and the small island state of Tasmania.

-Reporting by Lidia Kelly in MELBOURNE and Jonathan Barrett in SYDNEY; additional reporting by James Redmayne; Editing by Paul Tait
+Reporting by Lidia Kelly in MELBOURNE and Jonathan Barrett in SYDNEY; Additional reporting by James Redmayne; Editing by Paul Tait